Dakarkari people: Military recognition

 The Dakarkari people are mainly found in the Nigeria Military Force.
-This is associated with their courage and braveness that have been learnt during the initiation in golmo culture.
+This is associated with their courage and braveness that have been learnt during the initiation in Golmol culture.

 Festival

 The U'hola Festival is an annual festival that is used to commemorate the favour of their God on their harvest.
 It is also used to celebrate the graduation of suitors (Yadato) who have served their respective father in-laws in (Golmo).